-One of the core Principles of Communication-Based Leadership (CBL) is leadership is about relationships.
+One of the cornerstone principles of Communication-Based Leadership (CBL) is leadership is about relationships.

 All too often however, leaders think of both leadership and communication as a series of one-way interactions.
 It is an easy trap to fall into, particularly in an environment characterized by the speed, ubiquity, and mobility of communication technology, where saying something to the whole world can be done at the the speed of Send, but rich interaction with more than a few people at a time remains a challenge.